materialsvirtuallab/nano281/labs/lab2/README.md

 4. Train a Ridge regression model and a LASSO regression model for the `formation_energy_per_atom`.
 You need to search for an optimal value of `alpha`.
 To help you, try the following ranges of alpha: ridge (0.1-10), lasso (0.0001-0.001).
    You have to figure out how best to sample the range of alphas.
 Too dense a sampling will result in very slow searches and too sparse will result in non-optimal models.
-Use the MAE as your criterion for choosing the optimal alpha.
-What are the test MAE and RMSE for your best models?
+Use the MSE as your criterion for choosing the optimal alpha.
+What are the test MAE and RMSE for your best Ridge and Lasso model?
 (15 points)
 5. What are the features that do not contribute to the LASSO prediction?
 (4 points)
 6. Let's define `band_gap < 0.001` as metallic and `band_gap >= 0.001` as nonmetallic.
 Construct linear discriminant
    analysis, quadratic discriminant analysis, and logistic regression models on train data and predict the accuracy of